PalmaRandolph/GNNHSApp/README.md

 4. Contact information for the instructor's mailbox in each department of the school
 5. Relevant website display for cooperation with school education ——————————————————————

 This is a personal application designed for students.

+If you have any questions,Please contact me.

+Email: s2i0q3@yeah.net